-In addition, certain of the Company's assets, such as property, plant and equipment, goodwill and intangible assets, are measured at fair value on a non-recurring basis, if determined to be impaired.
-The financial instruments are measured at fair value on a non-recurring basis, as they were issued and reclassified into equity within the same year.
+In addition, certain of the Company's assets, such as property, plant and equipment, goodwill and intangible assets, are measured at fair value on a nonrecurring basis, if determined to be impaired.
+The financial instruments are measured at fair value on a non-recurring basis, as they were issued and reclassified into equity within the same year of 2016.

-The following table presents expense recognized from all non-recurring fair value measurements during the years ended December 31, 2017, 2016 and 2015.
+The following table presents amounts recognized from all non-recurring fair value measurements during the years ended December 31, 2018, 2017 and 2016.
 All fair value measurements were based on unobservable inputs (Level 3).
 These amounts exclude fair value measurements made for restaurants that were subsequently closed or refranchised prior to those respective year-end dates.

-203 17 2 016 2015 Restaurant-level impairment(a) \$ 41 \$ 58 \$ 51 Incremental restaurant-level impairment upon separation(b) 17 Changes in fair value of financial instruments(c) (21) Income from the reversal of contingent consideration (d) 3 Total \$ 44 \$ 54 \$ 51
+2018 2017 2016

+Daojia impairment (a) 12

+Restaurant-level impairment(b) 27 41 58

+Incremental restaurant-level impairment upon separation(c) - - 17

+Changes in fair value of financial instruments(d) - - (21)

+Income from the reversal of contingent consideration (e) - (3)

+Total \$ 39 \$ 38 \$ 54

-- (a) Restaurant-level impairment charges are recorded in Closures and impairment expenses, net and resulted primarily from our semi-annual impairment evaluation of long-lived assets of individual restaurants that were being operated at the time of impairment and had not been offered for refranchising.
+- (a) See Note 6 for further discussion. - (b) Restaurant-level impairment charges are recorded in Closures and impairment expenses, net and resulted primarily from our semi-annual impairment evaluation of long-lived assets of individual restaurants that were being operated at the time of impairment and had not been offered for refranchising.
 The fair value measurements used in these impairment evaluations were based on discounted cash flow estimates using unobservable inputs (Level 3).
-The remaining net book value of assets measured at fair value during the years ended December 31, 2017, 2016 and 2015 was insignificant. - (b) Incremental restaurant-level impairment represents additional impairment as a result of including the impact from the license fee paid to YUM on the individual restaurants future cash flow, which is equal to 3% of net system sales.
+The remaining net book value of assets measured at fair value during the years ended December 31, 2018, 2017 and 2016 was insignificant. - (c) Incremental restaurant-level impairment represents additional impairment as a result of including the impact from the license fee paid to YUM on the individual restaurants' future cash flow, which is equal to 3% of net system sales.
 Such license fee did not impact the impairment assessment prior to the separation as it was considered an intercompany charge at the time, whereas it became a charge from a third party after the separation and therefore should be considered in the impairment assessment.
-The remaining net book value of assets measured at fair value during the year ended December 31, 2017 was insignificant. - (c) The Post-Closing Adjustment and the Warrants from the investment with strategic investors were accounted for as derivative instruments and liability-classified equity contracts, respectively (see Note 11).
+The remaining net book value of assets measured at fair value during the year ended December 31, 2018 was insignificant. - (d) The Post-Closing Adjustment and the Warrants from the investment with strategic investors were accounted for as derivative instruments and liability-classified equity contracts, respectively (see Note 11).
 These financial instruments were initially measured at fair value as of November 1, 2016, the date when shares of common stock were issued, and subject to subsequent fair value measurement until December 30, 2016.
 They are classified within Level 3 because their fair values are based on inputs that are unobservable in the market.
 The Company adopted the Monte-Carlo Simulation model (the "MCS" model) and Black-Scholes option-pricing model (the "BS" model) in deriving the initial fair values of the Post-Closing Adjustment and the Warrants, respectively.
-On December 30, 2016, when the Adjusted VWAP Price Per Share was determined, the Post-Closing Adjustment was remeasured at fair value of \$20.5 million based on 784,686.42 shares of common stock to be repurchased from the Investors at the closing price of \$26.12 per share.
-The Warrants were remeasured at fair value of \$95 million using the BS option-pricing model with assumptions as of December 30, 2016.
+On December 30, 2016, when the Adjusted VWAP Price Per Share was determined, the Post-Closing Adjustment was re-measured at fair value of \$20.5 million based on 784,686.42 shares of common stock to be repurchased from the Investors at the closing price of \$26.12 per share.
+The Warrants were re-measured at fair value of \$95 million using the BS option-pricing model with assumptions as of December 30, 2016.
 The key assumptions for the MCS model and the BS model as of November 1, 2016 and December 30, 2016, respectively, are as follows: